Accommodation in India

 Types of property in India

-More and more properties are being built in Indian cities to accommodate the every-growing population.
+More and more properties are being built in Indian cities to accommodate the ever-growing population.
 From modern apartment complexes and quaint bungalows to large villas suitable for families, there is usually a home to suit every demographic.

 Rental prices in India are on the rise but most expats will find that these are still reasonable compared to those in other destinations.

-Finding property in India
+Finding accommodation in India

 The demand for good quality, reasonably priced accommodation outweighs the supply, so renting property in India can be challenging.
 The good news is that employers often help their expat employees find a place to stay, sometimes lining up a few options for them to choose between.

-Renting property in India
+Renting accommodation in India